Outline

 This personality helps build the unique voice of your product, differentiates your brand from competitors, helps resonate with your ideal audience, and even works at fostering brand loyalty.
 One of the most common models to use when developing your brand personality is Aakers five-dimensional model.
 Brands usually choose one to two primary traits and focus on these as their core personality dimensions.

 Take a step backward to ensure your brand identity is aligned across the multiple factors within your brand book.
-For example, if your color palette is based on bright colors, your brand personality is lively and inclusive, but the writing style is corporate and full of tech jargon, this causes a misalignment and is seen as an inconsistency that may harm your branding.
-To match your inclusive brand personality, ideally use language like ‘you’ and ‘I’ and remove tech-heavy language, or explain it clearly so anybody can understand.
+For example, if your color palette is based on bright colors, your brand personality is lively and inclusive, but the writing style is corporate and full of tech jargon, this causes misalignment that could make your brand hard to understand or remember.

-Set your brand book up for success by adding as much detail as possible, include all the different iterations of your logos, iconography, and color palettes.
-By doing this, any internal or external stakeholder, will be able to clearly understand your business, and the guidelines in which your business should be represented on every channel (for example, website, social media, advertising, sales documentation).
+Set your brand book up for success by adding as much detail as possible, including all the different iterations of your logos, iconography, and color palettes.
+By doing this, any internal or external stakeholder will be able to clearly understand how your brand should show up on any channel (for example, website, emails, social media, sales collateral).

 Vlad Stoica, the Head of Design at Stoica.co, has found that sharing best practice examples within your brand book is the best way to ensure consistency.
 “Use lots of pictures and examples of detailed usage of the brand - in the end, an image is worth 1000 words.
 Seeing the brand in use is the best way to help someone duplicate it and help to communicate the right message."